mjhea0/thinkful-html/readme.md

 </html>
 ```

-Boring!
-Let's make this look a bit better.
+Check it out in your browser.
+Add some more elements, or let's move on to CSS so we can make the site look better.

 On to CSS ..